 As such, if your business creates unique products, getting the high exposure Walmart can provide will surely skyrocket sales.

 2. Brands finding it hard to market their products

 Walmart.com is visited by over 100 million people every month.

-Any business (big or small) can benefit from Walmart’s massive network.
-But if you have hard-to-find items to sell, your advantage ups 100 fold.
+Any business, big or small, can benefit from Walmart’s massive network.
+But if you have hard-to-find items to sell, you have an advantage.

-This is because Walmart is known as a giant retailer as it is, so offering something that cannot be found on any of its brick-and-mortar stores (and huge online collection) is pretty impressive.
+This is because Walmart is known as a giant retailer as it is, so offering something that cannot be found on any of its brick-and-mortar stores or its huge online collection is pretty impressive.

-Just the fact that you’re not competing with any of Walmart’s own products means the company can highlight your items more than usual.
+Just the fact that you’re not competing with any of Walmart’s own products means the company can highlight your items more than their other products.

 Walmart won’t be suitable for you or your company if:

 - You’re selling crafts online.
-Etsy or eBay may be the better options for you.
+Etsy or eBay may be better options for you.